-The 2013 Pikoo drilling program and related diamond test work was funded by the Company and fulfilled the Company's obligations under a March 2013 option agreement to earn an 80% interest in the Pikoo project from Stornoway.
+The 2013 Pikoo exploration program was funded by the Company and fulfilled the Company's obligations under a March 2013 option agreement to earn an 80% interest in the Pikoo project from Stornoway.
 As such, on November 18, 2013 the Company delivered to Stornoway official notice that it had vested at an 80% interest in the project, subject to a one time back-in right held by Stornoway.
 On January 17, 2014, Stornoway notified the Company that Stornoway had elected not to exercise its back-in right.
 As a result, ongoing exploration and evaluation of the project is subject to an 80%/20% (North Arrow/Stornoway) participating joint venture.

 The Pikoo project area hosts additional kimberlite targets and numerous anomalous KIM samples that require further follow up work and target definition.
-In July 2014, the Company completed a till sampling program designed to identify and better define additional KIM trains within the project.
+In July 2014, the Pikoo joint venture completed a till sampling program designed to identify and better define additional KIM trains within the project.
 A total of 441 till samples were collected over a 4 week program.
-All samples are currently being processed and evaluated and the results will be used to evaluate selected potential kimberlite targets and provide more detailed regional coverage of the eastern portion of the property where numerous positive till samples are located but sample density has been insufficient to define individual kimberlite indicator mineral trains.
-The estimated cost of the till sampling program is \$900,000, including sample processing costs and contingencies, of which the Company's portion is approximately \$720,000.
-Based on actual costs incurred during the field component of the sampling program, it is expected that the overall program costs will come in under budget.
-Follow up drilling is planned for the fall 2014 and/or winter 2015 however a budget for a drilling program has not been determined.
+Preliminary, visual picking results have been received for approximately half of the samples and new, discrete KIM trains have been defined from these data.
+Considering the initial results from the June sampling program, a follow up till sampling program is underway to better define the new KIM trains and prepare targets for drill testing as part of a winter 2015 drilling program.
+Including this follow up sampling program, the 2014 Pikoo project expenditures are estimated at \$1,100,000 including sample processing costs and contingencies, of which the Company's portion is approximately \$880,000.